Sandman90/rp-race/README.md

-# rp-race
+# terrain-randomizer
-Randomize race for RP games.
+Randomize your terrain for RP games.